ZhenyingZhu/StudyNotes/AIAndData.md

 - GPT 5.5 is also good
 - How to prevent AI running in loops
 - Why Opus 4.8 keep questioning what I told it?!
+- surprisingly when I ask "Do you know why I am mad", it gives the correct answer!

 ### Model difference